RemEitan/yt-dlp/README.md

 album (please notice that the album name is the same name of the playlist( cover album number of song in album/playlist

+please make sure you download yt-dlp and ffmpeg. to do so, easly download homebrew. then use command brew install ffmpeg/yt-dlp